mosaicml/streaming/docs/source/getting_started/user_guide.md

 ## Writing a dataset to streaming format

-The streaming dataset supports custom dataset writer of a different modal types such as `MDSWriter`, `CSVWriter`, `JSONWriter`, `TSVWriter`, and `XSVWriter`.
-This guide shows you how to use your custom Dataset with `MDSWriter`, but the steps would also remain the same for another writer.
+The streaming dataset supports custom dataset writer of a different modal types such as {class}`streaming.MDSWriter`, {class}`streaming.CSVWriter`, {class}`streaming.JSONWriter`, {class}`streaming.TSVWriter`, and {class}`streaming.XSVWriter`.
+This guide shows you how to use your custom Dataset with {class}`streaming.MDSWriter`, but the steps would also remain the same for another writer.

-The `MDSWriter` takes the raw dataset and converts it into a sharded `.mds` format for fast data access.
+The {class}`streaming.MDSWriter` takes the raw dataset and converts it into a sharded `.mds` format for fast data access.

 For this tutorial, let's create a Synthetic Classification dataset drawn from a normal distribution that returns a tuple of features and a label.